 How long does it take for my vision to stabilize after cataract surgery?

-One of the most frequently discussed aspects of what to expect after cataract surgery is the amount of time it will take for your vision to stabilize.
+Vision after cataract surgery: it’s one of the most frequently discussed aspects of what to expect after cataract surgery.
+The amount of time it will take for your vision to stabilize is one of the most popular questions about cataracts.
 The standard answer to this question is 3 – 6 weeks, but any cataract surgeon worth his or her salt will tell you that post-surgery vision stabilization matters on the individual.